sjrurdnxia/AIEALab/README.md

-These files consist of a CARLA gym environment, based on the gym_carla library.
+These files consist of a CARLA gym environment, based on the [gym-carla](https://github.com/cjy1992/gym-carla.git) library.
 Currently, the gym environment is customized to provide observation state details using a front, rear, and 2 side cameras.
 A top down point-cloud based view is also made possible through LIDAR.

 The run.py file runs a DQN algorithm from stable_baselines, using the gym environment.
 Steps to use this environment: